 Successfully influencing others in a meeting isn’t an easy feat.
 It requires good preparation and a clear focus on the purpose of the meeting.
-What is the meeting about, what information is required, who will be there, why are they there, who will talk, how can you manage the discussions and what it the goal of the meeting?
+What is the meeting about?
+What information is required?
+Who will be there and why are they there?
+Who will talk and how can you manage the discussions?
+What it the goal of the meeting?
 Leading meetings requires great leadership skills and confidence.
 Knowing your purpose will help give you both.

 In order to influence you must first prove yourself to be organised and reliable.
 Before you even get to the meeting you must ensure you have gained your attendees confidence with how you have set up your meeting.